 B.A. in History and Sociology: National University of Singapore (2001)

 Areas of Teaching:

-Published several journal articles on religion, including a forthcoming article in the International Journal of Urban Transformation, which is the same title as the presentation.
+Published several journal articles on religion and culture, including an article in the International Journal of Urban Transformation (IJUT).

 Oregon Association of Criminal Justice Educator (OACJE)

 Dr. Lloyd Chia spent most of his life in Singapore as a rebellious pastor’s kid.
 He studied and taught here in the US, Mongolia, and New Zealand.
 As a global citizen, he has also traveled widely in North America, Central America, Europe, Asia, and Australia.
 He has also led study abroad trips to China and Cambodia.
 His other life experiences include being an Army officer, touring as a musician, and being a military and collegiate rugby player.
 Lloyd also loves singing, songwriting, and playing the guitar.
 He was also formerly worship director in All Nations Fellowship, Columbia, MO, a multicultural church.
 He now attends Village Beaverton with his wife Valerie, and their two daughters Lovelle and Ellijoy.